Newman University Bishop Gerber Science Center

 - Building electrical systems were provided with a natural gas engine generator backup system.

-- Laboratories were provided with chemical resistant waste and vent system separate from the general use sanitary system.
+- Laboratories were provided with chemical-resistant waste and vent systems separate from the general-use sanitary system.
 Lab gases consist of compressed air, vacuum, and natural gas.
 The lab gas system includes a complete piping system, central equipment, and user outlets.

 - Clean water source for the laboratories is provided by packaged automatic water softeners, reverse osmosis, and deionizers with pre and final filters.

-- Wet sprinkler system was provided throughout the facility.
+- A wet sprinkler system was provided throughout the facility.
 A glycol-filled sprinkler system was provided in areas subject to freezing.

 - Telecommunications closets are centrally located and house backbone copper and fiber cabling from the MDF.

-- Electronic security system provisions for this project include access control and video surveillance at selected areas, head-end equipment upgrades and/or consolidation, and integration with existing campus wide access control and video management system.
+- Electronic security system provisions for this project include access control and video surveillance at selected areas, head-end equipment upgrades and/or consolidation, and integration with existing campus-wide access control and video management systems.

 Photography credit: Kessler Photography